 Step 3.
 Do You Meet the Listing of Impairments?

-At the third step of the review, the DDS examiner will compare your disability to an official list -- called the Listing of Impairments -- to see if your impairments are severe enough to meet or equal the SSA requirements in the listings.
+At the third step of the review, the DDS medical consultant or claims examiner will compare your disability to an official list -- called the Listing of Impairments -- to see if your impairments are severe enough to meet or equal the SSA requirements in the listings.
 The listings come from federal regulations (they can be found at 20 C.F.R.
 Part 404).
 The listings differ for adults and for children.

 Each impairment listing specifies a degree of medical severity that's required for you to be found disabled.
 If your condition meets or exceeds the required severity, DDS will presume that you can't do any type of substantial work.